MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 Mind: It is NOT required to use quotes.
 If you use quotes these will be used as part of the string in the field gallery.

-1.6 Not on REST-API output
+1.6 Note on REST-API output
 It is possible to reduce the REST-API output of the media-library to dedicated fields.
 This is much better for overview and reducing netload.
 The http GET-Request: https://example.com/wp-json/wp/v2/media/?_fields=id,gallery